achudy/ceph/README.md

 Write and execute such script to get results in text form.

 This should be done with access to ceph (in ceph-mon container or on the main node with baremetal).
-`hdparm` should't be executed in a container, because it is a hadware test.
 ```
 #/bin/bash
-for i in {1..5}
-do
-    hdparm -tT /dev/sdb >> results_hdparm.txt
-done

 for i in {1..10}
 do
     rados bench -p scbench 10 write --no-cleanup >> results_wr.txt